ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-36. Write a query to show the second highest salary from a table using a sub-query.
+Q. Write a query to show the second highest salary from a table using a sub-query.

 <details ><summary><b>Answer</b></summary>
     <p>